COVID-19: Sri Lanka reopens international airport in the midst of lockdown | Business

 Jayakantha said that the airport was re-opened at midnight for flights that are limited to 75 passengers.

-The first flight, carrying 53 passengers, landed at 2 AM from Doha, he said.
+The first flight, a Qatar Airways aircraft with 53 passengers, touched down at the Katunayake International Airport at 2 AM (local time) from Doha, Daily Mirror newspaper quoted an airport official as saying.

-The airport would still remain shut for Indian and Vietnamese passengers, the official said.
+The airport would remain shut for Indian and Vietnamese passengers, the official said.

 The ban also applies to Sri Lankans and other travelers who have stayed in India and Vietnam for the past 14 days or who have used their airports for transit.